devops329/devops/instruction/observability/observability.md

 Has the database run out of memory, is an old version being deployed for the frontend, has the backend service lost network connectivity, is the 3rd party pizza factory experiencing a slowdown, or is there just some small bug in the code for any of those components?

 Without being able to observe what is happening inside the box, you are left to guess what the problem is based entirely on external observations.
 That usually means that a frustrated customer is reporting a problem in very vague terms, or worse no one is reporting the problem and your customers are just walking away to your competitor.

-## Golden Signals

-Per the [Google SRE Handbook](https://sre.google/sre-book/monitoring-distributed-systems/), "The four golden signals of monitoring are latency, traffic, errors, and saturation."

-- **Latency**: The time it takes to service a request.
-- **Traffic**: A measure of how much demand is being placed on the system.
-- **Errors**: The rate of requests that fail.
-- **Saturation**: How "full" your service is.

 ## Observability tools